 A 33-year-old man is evaluated for a 5-month history of exercise intolerance and shortness of breath when walking up stairs.
-No past medical history.
+He has no significant medical history and takes no medications.

 On physical examination,: BP: 140/70 mm Hg, HR: 62/min, and RR 16/min..
 Irregularly irregular rhythm.
 An opening snap is heard after S2, followed by a grade 1/6 diastolic rumble at the apex.